MasatoshiOhrui/Elementary-Weak-Solutions-of-the-Navier-Stokes-Equations-by-a-New-Fixed-Point-Theorem/README.md

 Our Elementary PDE Theory also can be applied to non-linear heat equation, non-linear Laplace equation, non-linear wave equation, non-linear Schrödinger equation, compressible Navier-Stokes equations and complex Monge-Ampére equation.

 This manuscript has been read by Naofumi Mori (@n_mori00), Associate Professor of Mathematical Sciences.
+This paper will be our thesis of Open University of Japan.

 [Elementary PDE Theory Ⅱ.pdf](https://github.com/user-attachments/files/31288936/Elementary.PDE.Theory.pdf)